vito.

 01

 All dimensions are multiples of 8.
-Exceptions require review.
 4 is reserved for hairline adjustments.

 02

-Outer margin on mobile is 28, not 16.
+Mobile outer margin is 28, not 16.
 The air is the product.
-This is the most contested rule; hold it.
+Hold this line.

 03